Zum Inhalt springen

 • In top bar of the user table click on Edit.

-• Check the check box for Video Conference and the directly below check box for Overwrite.
+• Check the checkbox for Video Conference and the directly below check box for Overwrite.

 Hint